ItsKris1/ItsKris1/README.md

 I have also worked with Figma, since I can focus on the design only and then put that into code instead of doing two things at once.

-Although I specialize in front-end development, this doesn't mean that I don't know anything about back-end or game development.
-I've always been the person who wants to see the bigger picture and so I am open to try new things!
+Although I specialize in front-end development, this doesn't mean that I don't know anything about the other world of development.
+I've always been the person who wants to understand the bigger picture so I am open to try new things!

 <!--